ehmicky/modern-errors/README.md

 `options`: [`Options?`](#options)\
 _Return value_: `typeof AnyError`

 Creates and returns an error class.
-The first error class must be named [`UnknownError`](#unknown-errors).
+One of them must be named [`UnknownError`](#unknown-errors).

 ### AnyError.normalize(anyException)